chromatone/chromatone.center/theory/notes/alternative/parsons/index.md

 ---
 title: Parsons code
-subtitle: A simple notation used to identify a piece of music through melodic motion
+description: A simple notation used to identify a piece of music through melodic motion

 date: 2021-09-17
 ---